Thermal design power

 Heatsink mounted on a motherboard, cooling the CPU underneath it.
 This heatsink is designed with the cooling capacity matching the CPU’s TDP.

-Thermal design power (TDP), also known as thermal design point, is the maximum amount of heat that a computer component (like a CPU, GPU or system on a chip) can generate and that its cooling system is designed to dissipate during normal operation at a non-turbo clock rate (base frequency).
+Thermal design power (TDP), also known as thermal design point, is the maximum amount of heat that a computer component (CPU, GPU, or system on chip) can generate and that its cooling system is designed to dissipate during normal operation at a non-turbo clock rate (base frequency).

 Some sources state that the peak power rating for a microprocessor is usually 1.5 times the TDP rating.
 Graphics processing units are known to have even larger discrepancies between peak and TDP.